comp426-2022-spring/a99-achernar/README.md

 This covid dashboard displays covid information for the state of North Carolina, both at a state and county level.
 It displays data about a number of areas, including cases, deaths, hospitalizations, etc.

 ## Installation and Run Instructions
+Navigate to a directory of your choosing and clone this directory with `git clone `.
 In order to install the appropriate packages with npm, run the command `npm i` in the root directory.
 To run both the front-end webpage and back-end api together as a complete webapp, run `npm run build`.